edvardskazlouski/frontend-starter/frontend-redux/README.md

 11. `Reselect`

 ## Project folders
-1. `actionCreators` - here should be placed the list of views actions creators.
+1. `actionCreators` - here should be placed the list of app actions creators.
+View action creators should be located in `view` folder.
-2. `actionTypes` - here should be the list of views action types.
-Each action type should be wrapped into `namespace` according to his namespace
+2. `actionTypes` - here should be the list of app action types.
+Each action type should be wrapped into `namespace` according to it namespace.
+View action types should be located in `view` folder.
-3. `components` - here schould be the shared components, that can be used in any part of application.
-All components should be pure.
-Exception is forms.
-They should include separate container in `index.js` and separate form to test.
+3. `components` - here should be the shared components, that can be used in any part of application.
+All components should be pure (Has no connection with store).
+All modals should be added in `modals` folder.
+4. `config` - here should be located an configuration of the app.
+For example language setup of the project.
-4. `constants` - here should be view constants.
+5. `constants` - here should be located app constants.
+View constants should be in view folder.
-5. `domains` - it's grouped shared peaces, for example *user* information may used on a few screens but should be the same.
+6. `domains` - it's grouped shared peaces, for example *user* information may used on a few screens but should be the same.
-6. `helpers` - it's pure function.
+7. `helpers` - it's pure function, that help us.
-7. `locales` - it's folder with lang dictionaries.
+8. `locales` - it's folder with lang dictionaries.
+All keys should be grouped by logic or view level.
-8. `pages` - the folder with all app pages.
+9. `pages` - the folder with all app pages.
 Each page should include:
-    7.1. `[PageName].js` - file with page realization.
+    9.1. `[PageName].js` - file with page realization.
-    7.2. `index.js` - page container.
+    9.2. `index.js` - page container.
-    7.3. `selector.js` - `mapStateToProps` selector, that created using `reselect`.
+    9.3. `selector.js` - `mapStateToProps` selector, that created using `reselect`.
+    9.4. `styles.js` - view jss styles.
-9. `reducers` - the folder, that contains all view reducers.
+10. `reducers` - the folder, that contains all app reducers.
+View reducers should be located in `view` folder.
-10. `router` - it is specific component with all routes-components mapping.
+11. `router` - it is specific component with all routes-components mapping.
-11. `sagas` - folder with all view sagas.
-These sagas include business logic.
+12. `sagas` - folder with all app sagas.
+All business logic in the app should be realized on sagas level.
+View sagas should be located in `view` folder.
-12. `selectors` - folder with all views store selectors.
+13. `selectors` - folder with all views store selectors.
-13. `services` - folder with specific services, such as transformation store to localstorage or react scripts worker.
+14. `services` - folder with specific services, such as transformation store to localstorage or react scripts worker.
+15. `stories` - react storybook stories for testing pure components of the app.
-14. `store` - folder with creation of the store.
+16. `store` - redux store with all middlewares and reducers.
-15. `theme` - ui theme of the application
+17. `theme` - ui theme of the application